-Chinese websites for shopping are growing faster than anywhere else.
-In 2021, it snatched over half of global online sales, beating the US for the first time.
-With digital trade booming in China, many wonder how to get in on the action.
+With digital trade booming in China, many wonders how to get in on the action.
+The rise of China’s eCommerce market has created unique opportunities for both local and international sellers.
 The answer?
 Chinese online marketplaces.
-Our article explains what they’re all about, how to pick the right one, start selling, and learn from others’ experiences.
+Our article explains what they’re all about, how to pick the right one, how to start selling, and how to learn from others’ experiences.

-Features of eCommerce in China
+Key Features of Chinese eCommerce

 China eCommerce Value by Global Data Banking and Payments Intelligence Center, 2024